Sidrah-Madiha/30-Days-of-Udacity-for-Deep-Learning-Nanodegree/README.md

 - Completed Lesson 6 Style Transfer Part Convolutional Neural Network, worked on Style Transfer notebook and transferred style of one image to content of another image.
 <img src="images/StyleTransfer.png" width= "3000">

+**Day 6/30 (13th.
+Nov, 2019):** <br/>
+- Started Dog Breed Classifier Project, just got overview of project details, rubric and started the project and just completed part 1 of the project today, feeling a bit overwhelmed, will work towards it more tomorrow.